 We commend NEMO for making a lightweight sleeping bag, although it is not "ultralight."
 Weighing in right at 2 pounds, it is on the lighter side of all the products we tested.
 We appreciate the high fill power down and lightweight materials.
-The NEMO Rave is a whole pound heavier than the Aya and has a lot more features we found unnecessary.
+Other NEMO products we've reviewed have been up to a whole pound heavier than the Aya and have had a lot more features we found unnecessary.

 NEMO seems to take the shape and fit of its bags from one extreme to the other.
-In comparison to other "Spoon shaped" bags in their product line like the Rave, the Aya is not as comfortable and seems much more restrictive than other mummy shaped bags in this review.
+In comparison to other "Spoon shaped" bags in their product line, the Aya is not as comfortable and seems much more restrictive than other mummy shaped bags in this review.
 It has a snug fit all around, tapers in at the neck to isolate your head, helping to prevent drafts.
 It is very warm but also feels very claustrophobic.
 The regular size, which the manufacturer recommends for up to 5'6, felt very restrictive for our 5'5 tester and was very snug in length, shoulder and leg girth.
-If you're near the cusp of the regular size, we'd recommend sizing up - or going with a different bag, like the Neutrino.
+If you're near the cusp of the regular size, we'd recommend sizing up - or going with a different bag.

 The Aya is very compressible and comes with a great compression sack.
 Packability is one area in which the Aya exceeds.
-The most compressible bags are still the Cloud and the Neutrino, but the Aya is close!
+The Aya is right behind its competitors at the top for being the most compressible!

 As we mentioned before, NEMO likes adding in bells and whistles to their products, which generally add unwanted ounces.
 The main additional feature the Aya has are the Thermo Gills, which we found relatively unremarkable.
-We did notice that the tiny zippers do catch when trying to do the gills up, and compared to other bag zippers with anti-catch pulls like the Egret, the Aya's zipper seems cheap and catches a lot.
+We did notice that the tiny zippers do catch when trying to do the gills up, and compared to other bag zippers with anti-catch pulls, the Aya's zipper seems cheap and catches a lot.

-The Aya retails for $390.
-We think this is a decent value, if the bag is the right fit for you.
+The Aya retails at the higher end of the pack.
+We think this is a decent value if the bag is the right fit for you.
 It has high-quality materials and is relatively light.
-The REI Joule is a slightly better value at $300 but is also heavier.
-If you're looking for something lighter and not quite as warm, we'd recommend the Sierra Designs Cloud that retails for $330.

 — Jessica Haist